Govind-techie/LeetCode/README.md

   *Given a network of n nodes and a list of travel times as directed edges, determine the minimum time required for a signal sent from a starting node to reach all nodes.
 If it is impossible, return -1.
   The solution builds an adjacency list and uses Dijkstra's algorithm to find the shortest path from the source to all nodes, tracking the maximum delay.
   Time complexity is **O((V + E) log V)**, where V is the number of nodes and E is the number of edges.*

+- **Problem 1584: Minimum Cost to Connect All Points**
+  *Given a set of points in 2D space, find the minimum cost to connect all points such that there is exactly one simple path between any two points (i.e., form a Minimum Spanning Tree).
+  The cost to connect two points is their Manhattan distance.
+  The solution uses Prim's algorithm with a priority queue to efficiently build the MST and calculate the minimum total cost.
+  Time complexity is **O(E log V)**, where E is the number of edges and V is the number of points.*

 ---